 Student Assignment Competition for Land-Based Colleges

-South of England Agricultural Society’s Student Assignment Awards were presented at the Autumn Show and Game Fair [October 1] by Society Deputy President, Michael Lambert LVO and agricultural education expert and judge of the competition, Geoff Gregory.
+Prize winning students in the 2018 South of England Agricultural Society’s Student Assignment Awards, celebrated as they were presented with their prizes and certificates at the Autumn Show and Game Fair [October 7] by Society President, Richard Benyon MP.

 Please see below for a list of eligible land-based colleges in the region: